 Driving With A Suspended License In NYC

-A suspended license can often be fixed quickly.
+A suspended license can often be reinstated quickly.
 Our suspended license lawyers make lifting suspensions and fighting aggravated unlicensed charges as simple as possible.
-Our staff has successfully worked on all types of NY driver’s license suspensions and have cleared 1,000s of New York suspensions.
-Sometimes we can even clear up a suspension in just minutes.
-We are always happy to patiently explain how we can get your license privileges restored.
+Our staff has successfully worked on all types of NY driver’s license suspensions and has cleared 1,000s of New York suspensions.
+Sometimes we can even clear up a suspension in a few hours, or even minutes!
+We are always happy to patiently explain how we can try and get your license privileges restored.

 Penalty For Driving With A Suspended License In NYC?